jesperronn/review-extractor/review_extractor_requirements.md

 - Generate consistency guidelines for code review processes

 ## Success Criteria
-1. Successfully extract comments from all three platforms
+1. Successfully extract comments from all three platforms using Go
 2. Include meaningful diff context for each comment
-3. Generate clean, structured output suitable for AI processing
+3. Generate clean, structured JSON output suitable for AI processing
 4. Configurable per customer with multiple repositories
-5. Maintainable, tested codebase with clear separation of concerns
+5. Maintainable, tested Go codebase with clear separation of concerns
+6. Efficient memory usage and concurrent processing where appropriate